 - Check to see if the problem is gone when checking out Network Discovery!

-Solution 3: Enable Network Discovery in Windows Defender Firewall
+Solution 3: Enable Network Discovery through Command Prompt

 If you are actively using Windows Defender Firewall, you will need to include Network Discovery in order to allow it through.
 Windows Firewall settings may have been reset during an update or you might have just started using it.
 Anyway, the problem can be resolved via a simple command in Command Prompt: